ibm-cloud-docs/security-compliance/what-is-rule.md

 In addition to allowing multiple conditions, some {{site.data.keyword.cloud_notm}} services, such as Cloud Object Storage, support nested or sub-parameters within the main definition.
 To create a rule with nested properties, you can use dot notation in the form of `<main_property>.<sub_property>` to indicate the relationship between the two properties.

-For example, you can resrict access to a Cloud Object Storage bucket by determining which IP addresses are authorized to access the firewall.
+For example, you can restrict access to a Cloud Object Storage bucket by determining which IP addresses are authorized to access the firewall.
 In this truncated example, `firewall` is the main property while `allowed_ip` and `denied_ip` are nested.

 ```json
 {